Polymyositis: Causes

 Polymyositis is an inflammatory myopathy mediated by cytotoxic T cells with an as yet unknown autoantigen, while dermatomyositis is a humorally mediated angiopathy resulting in myositis and a typical dermatitis.

 The cause of polymyositis is unknown and may involve viruses and autoimmune factors.
 Cancer may trigger polymyositis and dermatomyositis, possibly through an immune reaction against cancer that also attacks a component of muscles.
 There is tentative evidence of an association with celiac disease.

 Diagnosis

 Diagnosis is fourfold: History and physical examination, elevation of creatine kinase, electromyograph (EMG) alteration, and a positive muscle biopsy.

 The hallmark clinical feature of polymyositis is proximal muscle weakness, with less important findings being muscle pain and dysphagia.
 Cardiac and pulmonary findings will be present in approximately 25% of cases of patients with polymyositis.

 Sporadic inclusion body myositis (sIBM) is often misdiagnosed as polymyositis or dermatomyositis but it can be differentiated as myositis that does not respond to treatment is likely IBM. sIBM comes on over months to years; polymyositis comes on over weeks to months.
 Polymyositis tends to respond well to treatment, at least initially; IBM does not.

 Treatment

 The first line treatment for polymyositis is corticosteroids.
 Specialized exercise therapy may supplement treatment to enhance quality of life.

 Epidemiology

-Polymyositis strikes females with greater frequency than males.
+Polymyositis affects females at greater frequency than males.